How To Use Customer Lifetime Value (CLV) To Set Acquisition Goals

 The challenge here is that the client needs to wait four years to experience the value of that new client, but that’s part of building for growth.

-CLV is a broad indication of how if customers will keep coming back for more, and it easily translates into a profitable cost to acquire that customer.
+CLV is a broad indication of how if customers will repeat purchases and keep coming back for more, and it easily translates into a profitable cost to acquire customers.

 The Customer Lifetime Value Formula